imakapp/apps/styleguidepro/privacy-policy.md

 **Effective Date:** [Insert Date]

 ## Introduction
-Welcome to [Your App Name] ("we," "our," or "us").
+Welcome to STYLEGUIDE PRO ("we," "our," or "us").
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "App").

 By using the App, you agree to the collection and use of information in accordance with this policy.
 If you do not agree with this policy, please do not use the App.